OSVR/OSVR-Unity/OSVR-Unity/README.md

 ## Basic Principles and Files
 On a machine where you're running an OSVR-Unity application, you need to run an OSVR server, part of the OSVR-Core builds.
 For convenience, a 32-bit OSVR Server install is bundled in the OSVR-Unity snapshot archives.
 [Contact us](mailto:support@osvr.org) if you need help.

-The `OSVR-Unity.unitypackage` package should contain the x86 and x86_64 binary plugins, the compiled Managed-OSVR wrapper, the OSVRUnity scripts (in the `Assets` directory), and a directory of prefabs.
+The `OSVR-Unity.unitypackage` package should contain the x86 and x86_64 binary plugins for Windows, Android, and RenderManager, the compiled Managed-OSVR wrapper, the OSVRUnity scripts (in the `Assets` directory), and a directory of prefabs.
 Import this package into your project.

 There is also a few sample/demo applications included, ranging from fairly sparse environments also used for development of the code/prefabs, to a high-detail demo.